nyanpasu64/exotracker-cpp/src/DESIGN.md

 `TimelineChannelRef` and `TimelineChannelRefMut` store a reference to a `Timeline` (all grid cells, all channels), and a chip and channel value.
 Timelines are currently stored as `[grid] [chip, channel] TimelineCell` to make adding/removing grid cells easy.
 But `TimelineChannelRef` can be indexed `[grid] TimelineCell`, to simplify code (like sequencers and cursor movement) that interacts with multiple grid/timeline cells, but only one channel.

-#### TimelineCellIter(Ref)
+#### FramePatternIter(Ref)

-I added classes `TimelineCellIter` and `TimelineCellIterRef` to step through a timeline cell's blocks, and loop each block's patterns for as long as it's playing.
+I added classes `FramePatternIter` and `TimelineCellIterRef` to step through a timeline cell's blocks, and loop each block's patterns for as long as it's playing.
 These classes (which act like coroutines/generators) are constructed with a `TimelineCell` and its duration, and yield `PatternRef` objects until exhausted.

-For each block in the cell, `TimelineCellIter(Ref)` will yield a `PatternRef` with the block's pattern either once (if the pattern doesn't loop), or once for each time the pattern loops within the block.
+For each block in the cell, `FramePatternIter(Ref)` will yield a `PatternRef` with the block's pattern either once (if the pattern doesn't loop), or once for each time the pattern loops within the block.
 The `PatternRef` stores the time the pattern plays within the grid cell, and a span (pointer, size) to the events that should be played (excluding all events past the block's end time, but currently not excluding events at the beginning).

 To add support for starting playback partway through a pattern, a `PatternRef` would have to store a timestamp to subtract from all events when calculating the absolute time (relative to the grid cell) the events play at.